eclipse/upm/docs/apichanges.md

 Here's a list of other API changes made to the library that break source/binary compatibility between releases:

+ * **ds18b20** The C++ interface init() function has been deprecated.
+ It is still present, but currently does nothing.
+It will be removed in a future release.
  * **grove<name>** Starting with UPM 1.0 the Grove libraries have been renamed from *upm-grove<name>* to simply *upm-<name>*.
 Class names also match this new format, with old classes marked as deprecated throughout the documentation.